eovchar/neteng-roadmap/README.md

 This roadmap covers a lot of information and most areas can be a specialty by itself!
 Don't feel overwhelmed, you don't need to learn it all!

-If you think that this can be improved in any way, your feedback is welcome.
+If you think that this can be improved in any way, your feedback is welcome, please submit a Github issue.

 ![NetengRoadmap](./img/NetengRoadmap_v12.png)